csci-1301/csci-1301.github.io/docs/uca.md

 In this course, an Undergraduate Course Assistant (UCA) is generally present in addition to your instructor.
-A UCA is a student, generally in the School of Cyber and Computer Sciences, that successfully passed CSCI 1301 and that is hired by the School to assist other students.
+A UCA is a student, generally in the School of Cyber and Computer Sciences, who successfully passed CSCI 1301 and that is hired by the School to assist other students.

 Their duties generally include:

 - Helping the students during the labs,
     - To set-up their computers,
     - To find the right resources,
-    - To understand your IDE's error messages,
+    - To understand their IDE's error messages,
-    - To investigate bugs with you,
+    - To investigate bugs with them,
     - etc.
 - Helping the students outside of the lab (through email, teams, or office hours), for similar tasks as in lab, but also to get ready for an exam or a quiz,
 - Reporting to the instructors any issue, mistake or confusion they noticed,